-Fig 16.
-Example of priority group configuration
+FIGURE 16 An example of priority group configuration

 To set up priority groups for a pool, edit that pool via the Pools > Edit page.
-Click Load Balancing, and unfold the Priority Lists section.
+Click Load Balancing, and unfold the "Priority Lists" section.

 The nodes in the pool are shown in a list, marked Highest Priority Group.
-To enable priority lists for this pool, click the Yes radio button and choose the minimum number of nodes you wish always to be available.
+To enable priority lists for this pool, set priority!enabled to "Yes" and priority!nodes to the minimum number of nodes you want to be continuously available.
 Then use the up and down arrows beside each node to create other groups above or below the original one.